Estonia in the Eurovision Song Contest 2022

-Estonia participated in the Eurovision Song Contest 2022 in Turin, Italy, with "Hope" performed by Stefan.
+Estonia was represented at the Eurovision Song Contest 2022 with the song "Hope" performed by Stefan.
 The Estonian broadcaster Eesti Rahvusringhääling (ERR) organised the national final Eesti Laul 2022 in order to select the Estonian entry for the contest.
 The national final consisted of seven shows: four quarter-finals, two semi-finals and a final.
-Ten songs competed in each quarter-final and semi-final and five qualified from each show as determined by a jury panel and public vote.
-In the final, the winner was selected over two rounds of voting, the first involving both a jury and the public, and the second and ultimate entirely decided by the public.
+Ten songs competed in each quarter-final and semi-final and five from each show as determined by a jury panel and public vote qualified to the final.
+In the final, the winner was selected over two rounds of voting.
+In the first round, a jury panel and a public vote selected the top three to qualify to the superfinal.
+In the superfinal, "Hope" performed by Stefan was selected as the winner entirely by a public vote.

 Estonia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2022.
-Performing during the show in position 12, "Hope" was announced among the top 10 entries of the second semi-final and hence qualified to compete in the final.
-In the final, Estonia placed 13th with 141 points.
-It was later revealed that the country placed 5th in the semi-final with 209 points.
+Performing during the show in position 12, "Hope" was announced among the top 10 entries of the first semi-final and therefore qualified to compete in the final on 18 May.
+It was later revealed that Estonia placed fifth out of the 18 participating countries in the semi-final with 209 points.
+In the final, Estonia was the closing performance of the show in position 25, placing thirteenth out of the 25 participating countries with 141 points.